icmccorm/scute/README.md

-# scalr
+# Scute
-An SVG scripting language created with React and ES6+ JavaScript
+The ReactJS web editor for Scute, an SVG scripting language coded in C and compiled to WebAssembly.